-A combination of physical, procedural, and technical security controls must be used to enforce continuous two-person control on the DDSs.
+In order to prevent any individual KRA, KRO or another trusted role from accessing subscriber encryption keys, a combination of physical, procedural, and technical security controls must be used to enforce continuous two-person control on the DDSs.
 The DDSs must be designed to maximize the ability to enforce two-person control technically.